aerisweather/osn-2017/slides/osn-2017-aws-lambda.md

 Lots of little pieces (microservice architecture) can be a management nightmare!

 ### CI Pipeline
-1. Plug in your CI pipeline to AWS to publish new versions of your code
+* Plug in your CI pipeline to AWS to publish new versions of your code
-1. Small/simple workers make individual updates less scary and can be done more frequently - Branches are code debt!
+* Small/simple workers make individual updates less scary and can be done more frequently - Branches are code debt!
 --
 count: false

 ### Small Pieces
-1. Data Flow allows for simple explicit interfaces
+* Data Flow allows for simple explicit interfaces
-1. Updates can be done with little worry to each small piece
+* Updates can be done with little worry to each small piece
 ---
 class: slide-primary
 # Pitfalls

-1. VPCs and Lambda are a giant PITA
+### VPCs and Lambda are a giant PITA
-	1. Mediator can be run in a VPC, but need NAT gateway ($$$)
+* Mediator can be run in a VPC, but need NAT gateway ($$$)
-	1. Then has access to VPC resources like DB/Cache
+* Then has access to VPC resources like DB/Cache
-	1. The more outside VPCs the better
+* The more outside VPCs the better
 --
 count: false

-1. Concurrent things are hard
+### Concurrent things are hard
-	1. Lots of things going on at once
+* Lots of things going on at once
-	1. Simultaneous logs and invocations all happening at once --
+* Simultaneous logs and invocations all happening at once

-count: false
+---
+class: slide-primary
+# Pitfalls

-1. Event hubs are all side effects
+### Event hubs are all side effects
-	1. Not always explicit what will happen
+* Not always explicit what will happen
 --
 count: false

-1. Where else will you hit a scaling issue?
+### Where else will you hit a scaling issue?
 Once you "leave lambda"
-	1. For us it was after our import was done
+--

+### Lambda Limits (can't ask for more)
+* 1.5GB RAM max
+* 512MB of disk in /tmp
+* 50MB zipped code / 250MB unzipped
+* Can't write to code dir

 ---
-class: large-content
+class: slide-primary, large-content
 # Try it for Yourself!

 * Use our project as a boilerplate
 * Provisioning script creates CloudFormation Template
 * All AWS Free Tier resources
+* `cd demo; npm run deploy` - Should be about all that's needed

 ---